cloudflare/Stout/README.md

 The options are:

 ##### `bucket`
   The S3 bucket to deploy to.
 In most configurations this bucket should be the origin for the CDN which actually serves your site.
+It usually makes sense to make this the url you are going to host your site from (i.e. `"example.com"`)

 ##### `config` ("./deploy.yaml")
   The location of a yaml file to read any otherwise unspecified configuration from.